-Course Name/Description Prerequisite Units 9th Grade Lit/Comp is a college prep class which integrates composition, grammar, and literature.
+Course Name/Description Prerequisite Units Literature/Composition I is a college prep class which integrates composition, grammar, and literature.
 It covers the writing process; the development of vocabulary, speaking, listening, and researching skills will also be included.
-TR and 9th Grade Placement Chart 1.0 EOC Honors 9th Grade Lit/Comp is an accelerated college prep course designed for the student who has a serious interest in the interpretation of literature.
+9 th Grade Placement Chart 1.0 Honors Literature/Composition I is an accelerated college prep course designed for the student who has a serious interest in the interpretation of literature.
 It integrates writing, grammar and usage, speaking and listening.
 It includes reading a variety of literary genres: short stories, novels, poetry, drama, and nonfiction.
 It also emphasizes oral and written response to literature.
-TR and 9 th Grade Placement Chart 1.0 EOC (earns 0.5 quality point) ESOL 9 th Grade Lit/Comp is a college prep class which integrates composition, grammar and literature.
-It covers the writing process; the development of vocabulary, speaking, listening and researching skills will also be included.
-Adaptations in presentation are made to accommodate ESOL students.
-TR and 9 th Grade Placement Chart 1.0 EOC
+9 th Grade Placement Chart 1.0 (earns 0.5 GPA quality point)